Sino-Tibetan languages: Early work

-During the 18th century, several scholars had noticed parallels between Tibetan and Burmese, both languages with extensive literary traditions.
+During the 18th century, several scholars noticed parallels between Tibetan and Burmese, both languages with extensive literary traditions.
 Early in the following century, Brian Houghton Hodgson and others noted that many non-literary languages of the highlands of northeast India and Southeast Asia were also related to these.
-The name "Tibeto-Burman" was first applied to this group in 1856 by James Richardson Logan, who added Karen in 1858.
-The third volume of the Linguistic Survey of India, edited by Sten Konow, was devoted to the Tibeto-Burman languages of British India.
+The name "Tibeto–Burman" was first applied to this group in 1856 by James Richardson Logan, who added Karen in 1858.
+The third volume of the Linguistic Survey of India, edited by Sten Konow, was devoted to the Tibeto–Burman languages of British India.

 Studies of the "Indo-Chinese" languages of Southeast Asia from the mid-19th century by Logan and others revealed that they comprised four families: Tibeto-Burman, Tai, Mon–Khmer and Malayo-Polynesian.
-Julius Klaproth had noted in 1823 that Burmese, Tibetan and Chinese all shared common basic vocabulary but that Thai, Mon, and Vietnamese were quite different.
-Ernst Kuhn envisaged a group with two branches, Chinese-Siamese and Tibeto-Burman.
+Julius Klaproth had noted in 1823 that Burmese, Tibetan, and Chinese all shared common basic vocabulary but that Thai, Mon, and Vietnamese were quite different.
+Ernst Kuhn envisaged a group with two branches, Chinese–Siamese and Tibeto-Burman.
 August Conrady called this group Indo-Chinese in his influential 1896 classification, though he had doubts about Karen.
 Conrady's terminology was widely used, but there was uncertainty regarding his exclusion of Vietnamese.
-Franz Nikolaus Finck in 1909 placed Karen as a third branch of Chinese-Siamese.
+Franz Nikolaus Finck in 1909 placed Karen as a third branch of Chinese–Siamese.

 Jean Przyluski introduced the French term sino-tibétain as the title of his chapter on the group in Meillet and Cohen's Les langues du monde in 1924.
 He divided them into three groups: Tibeto-Burman, Chinese and Tai, and was uncertain about the affinity of Karen and Hmong–Mien.
 The English translation "Sino-Tibetan" first appeared in a short note by Przyluski and Luce in 1931.